Post job

 The business development and marketing manager is in charge of overseeing a company's marketing programs and projects.
 They primarily manage and coordinate teams, set goals and guidelines, organize budgets and timelines, conceptualize plans, and develop strategies to optimize operations.
 They may also liaise with clients and suppliers, streamline marketing materials, and train staff.
 Furthermore, as a manager, it is essential to lead and encourage the workforce to reach goals, all while enforcing the company's policies and regulations.

-As far as similarities go, this is where it ends because a manager/partner responsibility requires skills such as "client facing," "customer service," "partner relationships," and "lead generation."
+While similarities exist, there are also some differences between managers/partner and business development and marketing manager.
+For instance, manager/partner responsibilities require skills such as "client facing," "customer service," "partner relationships," and "lead generation."
 Whereas a business development and marketing manager is skilled in "powerpoint," "email campaigns," "business development efforts," and "press releases."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

-The education levels that business development and marketing managers earn is a bit different than that of managers/partner.
+The education levels that business development and marketing managers earn slightly differ from managers/partner.
 In particular, business development and marketing managers are 2.9% more likely to graduate with a Master's Degree than a manager/partner.
 Additionally, they're 1.0% less likely to earn a Doctoral Degree.

 A marketing and operations manager handles the marketing program and campaigns of an organization.
 Marketing and operations managers plan and create production process management, data and analytics, brand compliance, and technology infrastructure.
 They oversee both the marketing and positioning of the product or brand they sell.
 It is their duty to establish promotions with advertising managers.
 Skills they need to develop include good motivational skills, customer service, and relation awareness, strong negotiation skills, and exceptional communication skills.

 While some skills are similar in these professions, other skills aren't so similar.
-For example, several resumes showed us that manager/partner responsibilities requires skills like "client facing," "partner relationships," "strategic partnerships," and "professional development."
-But a marketing and operations manager might use skills, such as, "salesforce," "lead management," "email marketing," and "kpis."
+For example, resumes show us that manager/partner responsibilities requires skills like "client facing," "partner relationships," "strategic partnerships," and "professional development."
+But a marketing and operations manager might use other skills in their typical duties, such as, "salesforce," "lead management," "email marketing," and "kpis."

-On the topic of education, marketing and operations managers earn similar levels of education than managers/partner.
-In general, they're 0.4% less likely to graduate with a Master's Degree and 1.0% less likely to earn a Doctoral Degree.
+Marketing and operations managers earn similar levels of education than managers/partner in general.
+They're 0.4% less likely to graduate with a Master's Degree and 1.0% less likely to earn a Doctoral Degree.

-While looking through the resumes of several managers/partner and sales and operations managers we discovered that both professions have similar skills.
+On average, sales and operations managers earn higher salaries than managers/partner, with a $7,731 difference per year.managers/partner and sales and operations managers both have job responsibilities that require similar skill sets.
 These similarities include skills such as "business development," "project management," and "account management," but they differ when it comes to other required skills.

-There are many key differences between these two careers as shown by resumes from each profession.
-Some of those differences include the skills required to complete responsibilities within each role.
-As an example of this, a manager/partner is likely to be skilled in "client facing," "partner relationships," "strategic partnerships," and "facebook," while a typical sales and operations manager is skilled in "sales operations," "salesforce," "sales process," and "strong time management."
+There are many key differences between these two careers, including some of the skills required to perform responsibilities within each role.
+For example, a manager/partner is likely to be skilled in "client facing," "partner relationships," "strategic partnerships," and "facebook," while a typical sales and operations manager is skilled in "sales operations," "salesforce," "sales process," and "strong time management."

-Sales and operations managers are known to earn similar educational levels when compared to managers/partner.
-Additionally, they're 4.1% less likely to graduate with a Master's Degree, and 1.7% less likely to earn a Doctoral Degree.
+Sales and operations managers typically earn similar educational levels compared to managers/partner.
+Specifically, they're 4.1% less likely to graduate with a Master's Degree, and 1.7% less likely to earn a Doctoral Degree.

 A business development manager's duties include identifying business opportunities, developing effective models and strategies to improve business performance, searching for potential clients to generate income and attract partnerships.
 A business development manager must have extensive knowledge of the market trends and adjust strategies as needed to meet the needs of the client.
 Excellent communication, decision-making, critical thinking, and leadership skills are just some of the key factors that business development managers should possess to communicate and negotiate with the clients.

-Even though a few skill sets overlap, there are some differences that are important to note.
+Even though a few skill sets overlap between managers/partner and business development managers, there are some differences that are important to note.
 For one, a manager/partner might have more use for skills like "client facing," "partner relationships," "professional development," and "digital marketing."
-Meanwhile, some business development managers might include skills like "healthcare," "customer relationships," "bdm," and "excellent interpersonal" on their resume.
+Meanwhile, some responsibilities of business development managers require skills like "healthcare," "customer relationships," "bdm," and "excellent interpersonal. "

-Business development managers reach similar levels of education when compared to managers/partner.
-The difference is that they're 0.8% more likely to earn a Master's Degree more, and 1.2% less likely to graduate with a Doctoral Degree.
+Business development managers reach similar levels of education compared to managers/partner, in general.
+The difference is that they're 0.8% more likely to earn a Master's Degree, and 1.2% less likely to graduate with a Doctoral Degree.